Map-A-Droid/MAD-docs/installation/phonesetup.md

 5. Once logged in, click "Password management" on the top.

-6. On the password page it should tell you your Device Count allowed.
+6. On the password page it should tell you your maximum allowed device count.
 Create a new device password and copy that.

 7. Go back to PogoDroid.
 Use your email address and that new "Device Password" you set up in the previous step.